 Costume Jewellery and an Americano

 Archibald Delaney was always a very snappily dressed person.
 Today he is wearing an expensive grey suit, white shirt and blue tie with one white diagonal stripe.
 Highly polished black Church’s shoes with heels clicking on the slabs as he manoeuvres his way along the congested pavement.
 An upright six foot two and a commanding figure.
-In his early forties but his face showing no signs of wear.
-Handsome, confident and always smiling.
+In his early forties but his face showed no signs of wear.
+A good-looking confident man.
 He spoke with a smile in a very appealing way.
-The smile extending to his dark eyes adding to an overall impression of trust and dependability that people immediately felt when meeting Archibald Delaney for the first time.
+The smile extending to his dark eyes added to an overall impression of trust and dependability that people immediately felt when meeting Archibald Delaney for the first time.

 “Mind if I sit here?”